3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Eventually wear out your air conditioner much sooner.

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Tokay Heating and Air Conditioning a call at 209-257-3156.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give Tokay a call at 209-257-3156.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.